 Is there a secret to naming dogs?
 The pantheon of Greek heroes, gods, and monsters offers a variety of cool and unusual names for male dogs.
-However, the name you choose should reflect the qualities of the companion you're going to share your life with.
+Keep in mind that the name you choose should reflect the qualities of the canine companion you're going to share your life with.

-If you're looking to spend time with a cool hero or god, here is a list of some of the more intriguing male characters of Greek mythology and their stories, as well as tips on how to choose the one that’s right for your dog’s unique character.
+If you're looking to team up with a cool Greek hero or god, here is a list of some of the more intriguing male characters of Greek mythology, along with their stories and a few tips on how to choose the one that’s right for your dog’s unique character.

-Chaos: Primordial Greek god.
+Chaos or Khaos: Primordial Greek god.
 Translated from Greek, chaos means emptiness, vast void, chasm, the abyss.
 A modern definition of chaos is unordered and formless primordial mass.
-While chaos in itself is neither male nor female, from chaos sprang the building blocks of earth, the Titans and the Olympians, and all other life.
+While Chaos in itself is neither male nor female, from chaos sprang the building blocks of earth, the Titans and the Olympians, and all other life.

 Chaos produced Gaea (Mother Earth), Tartarus (the embodiment of the underworld), Erebus (a symbol of dark silence), Eros (love), and Nyx (the embodiment of darkness).
 Name your wild puppy Chaos, and in time will come love, obedience, and order.

 Cadmus: Legendary founder of Thebes.
 By virtue of his ability to follow the instructions of various kings, oracles, gods, and goddesses, Cadmus built the city of Thebes and fathered a line that figures prominently in many of the Greek tragedies.